Making a complaint

 Legacy Functional skills results are released after 6 working days, providing we have received all the relevant information regarding your learner’s assessment on time.
 Any papers returned late or online assessments not uploaded may result in delays to us issuing their results.

-*For reformed Functional Skills we guarantee a 6 working day turnaround for online assessment results from January 2020*
+*For reformed Functional Skills, results will be issued on a 6 working day turnaround for online assessments from February 2020, subject to awarding*

 For more information about our complaints procedure please read on our complaints leaflet found here.